openid/AppAuth-iOS/README.md

-It follows the best practices set out in [OAuth 2.0 for Native Apps] (https://tools.ietf.org/html/draft-ietf-oauth-native-apps) including using `SFSafariViewController` for the auth request.
+It follows the best practices set out in [OAuth 2.0 for Native Apps] (https://tools.ietf.org/html/draft-ietf-oauth-native-apps) including using `SFSafariViewController` on iOS for the auth request.
 For this reason, `UIWebView` is explicitly *not* supported due to usability and security reasons.

 It also supports the [PKCE](https://tools.ietf.org/html/rfc7636) extension to OAuth which was created to secure authorization codes in public clients when